 The Great Dane-Mastiff mix breed is recognized as the Daniff by American Canine Hybrid Club and the International Designer Canine Registry, and as the Great Daniff by the Designer Dogs Kennel Club and Designer Breed Registry.
 It is also known as the Mastadane.

-This dog is very, very big in size; a Daniff can grow well over 30 inches, with the height range being between 30 to 34 inches.
+This dog is very, very big ; a full grown Daniff can grow well over 30 inches, with the height range between 30 to 34 inches.
 It is a pretty heavy dog too, weighing between 115 to 130 pounds, sometimes more.
-Being a mix breed, it is very difficult to ascertain a puppy’s coat color and pattern.
+Being a mix breed, it is very difficult to know a puppy’s coat color and pattern.
 The coat colors come in a wide variety, ranging from white, black, and brown, to fawn, merle, brindle, and spotted.
 The texture of the coat is smooth, and the length is short.
 The ears are long and floppy, while the tail is long and slightly curved.
 The built of a Daniff is in between a Dane and a Mastiff.
 It is neither too bulky nor too slim; it is more muscular than a Dane.
 It has long legs and big paws.
-A giant of a dog that gives giant love, you can say.
+A giant of a dog.

 ❑ Personality Traits